VYalla/-NCHS_MobileAppDev/README.md

 ## Built With
 **Frontend: Swift** <br>
-_Apple's powerful and intuitive programming language for iOS._
+- _Apple's powerful and intuitive programming language for iOS._ <br>
+- Used for user interface and implementation.

 **Backend: Firebase** <br>
-_Google's backend-as-a-service app development platform that provides hosted backend services such as a realtime database, cloud storage, authentication, crash reporting, machine learning, remote configuration, and hosting for static files._
+- _Google's backend-as-a-service app development platform that provides hosted backend services such as a realtime database, cloud storage, authentication, crash reporting, machine learning, remote configuration, and hosting for static files._
+- Used to enable Google account authentication and store user data, including schedule, tracker information, goals, and personal calendar.
+- Powers communication-based features of app including announcements and updates, and staff additional abilities in these areas.

 **Integrated Development Environment:** Xcode; Compatible with AppCode, Atom, CLion, CodeRunner, Sublime Text, Visual Studio Code